Bethenia Owens-Adair: Single motherhood

 In the decades between her first and second marriages, she made active steps to ensure the success of her son, George.
-She enrolled him in the University of California in Berkeley when he was 16.
+She enrolled him in the University of California, Berkeley when he was 16.
 When George was 18, she enrolled him in the medical school at Willamette University, in Salem, Oregon.
 Owens also took herself and George on a long vacation to Europe to travel and study under the most successful surgeons and doctors of the time.
 Upon their return to the states, George was married and continued to have a successful career as a doctor.

 In addition to George, Owens adopted a second child from a dying patient, a girl named Mattie.
 She financed Mattie's education, trained her in millinery, and supported her in becoming a physician.
 The two reportedly had a close relationship, and there were long periods during which Mattie lived and worked under Owens.
 Mattie died in her early 30s, which devastated Owens.
 Owens adopted Mattie's son, Victor Adair Hill, and raised him to adulthood.